Amit2016-17/jupyter_micropython_remote/README.md

 (This creates the small file ".local/share/jupyter/kernels/micropython/kernel.json" that jupyter uses to reference it's kernels

-To find out where your kernelspecs are stored, you can type:
+If you're interested, you can find out where your kernelspecs are stored by typing:

     jupyter kernelspec list